This is a very easy Persian version of a common middle-eastern dip. Be prepared to get a bit messy for the best results.

 - In a medium saucepan, melt the butter, and add the onions.
 Cook on a medium heat until they are translucent, about five minutes.

-- Add the garlic and goose breasts.
-Continue to fry for another 20 minutes on a low heat, stirring intermittently.
+- Add the garlic and continue to fry for another 20 minutes on a low heat, stirring intermittently.

 - Add the salt, pepper, turmeric, saffron, the kidney beans and the whole dried lime, and fry together for another couple of minutes